 5. Do I Need Planning Permission for a Rooflight?

 However, if the rooflights would extend forward of the roof plane on the elevation fronting a highway then they are not permitted, and will require a formal planning permission application.

 It is worth noting that rooflights are not permitted on a dwelling which is located in a Conservation Area or an Area of Outstanding Natural Beauty under Permitted Development.

-A loft conversion is a great way to extra space and value to your home without the need for planning consent.
+A loft conversion is a great way to add extra space and value to your home without the need for planning consent.
 While there are limitations on the cubic content allowed under PD, generally, up to 40m³ is fine.

 When it comes to additional headroom in the loft space, PD allows for the construction of dormer windows.
 But, they must not sit higher than the highest part of the existing roof, or extend forward of the roof plane on the principal elevation.

 7. Do I Need Planning Permission for a Two Storey Extension?

 Adding a two storey extension under Permitted Development is a relatively new addition, designed to help fast-track this sort of home improvement to create extra habitable space for homeowners.
 However, to qualify under PD rights, it must be at the rear of the dwelling (this includes adding a second storey onto an existing single storey part of the house).

 The two storey extension must also not exceed 3m in depth or be within 7m of the rear boundary.
 There are specific restrictions that apply to the design too, which can all be found on the Planning Portal.

 Similar to single storey extensions, conservatories and orangeries fall under the same restrictions and can be added under PD.
-Conservatories stand alone from most extensions however, as they can generally be built without Building Regulations sign off, if they're under 30m2 and have a exterior grade door separating them from the main house.
+Conservatories stand alone from most extensions however, as they can generally be built without Building Regulations sign off, if they're under 30m2 and have exterior grade doors separating them from the main house.